RA-L Information for Associate Editors

 Your action is started when a manuscript is assigned to you (day 0).
 This will happen in most cases by automatic assignment based on keyword matching.

 The first step is to look at the MS to preliminarily assess its eligibility for RA-L review.
-If you deem that the MS is not suitable for RA-L or that you cannot supervise its review, please contact your area SE immediately to alert him/her and decide further action, e.g. summary reject or reassignment.
+If you deem that the MS is not suitable for RA-L or that you cannot supervise its review, please contact your area SE immediately to alert him/her and decide further action, e.g. editorial reject or reassignment.
 Notice that this preliminary evaluation phase should be as fast as possible, an in any case before a week (day 7).

-Both summary rejections and reassignments are to be used very sparingly.
-Criteria for summary rejection are discussed below in this document.
+Both editorial rejections and reassignments are to be used sparingly.
+Criteria for editorial rejection are discussed below in this document.
 You should ask a reassignment in case where you detect a COI that was not apparent (see below for a definition of COI for AEs).
 Requests of reassignment for lack of specific knowledge of the AE in the MS topic should be minimized.
 Indeed, you have been selected as AE not because of your deep competence in a narrow topic, rather for your experience, vision and capability to assess scientific contributions in a wider area - using the specific expertise of the reviewers you will select.

-Except for the exceptional cases of summary rejection or reassignment, you can start considering choices for reviewers right away when you receive a MS (day 0).
+Except for the exceptional cases of editorial rejection or reassignment, you can start considering choices for reviewers right away when you receive a MS (day 0).
 You have two weeks (until day 14) to make sure that at least three reviewers accept and commit to provide a review within the deadline (day 44).

 A good mix of senior and junior reviewers is desirable as they provide reviews from different perspectives and at different levels of detail.
 A mix of reviewers from different geographical regions is also desirable.